Thank you for subscribing

 All disclosures must be updated annually during the period of the award or within 30 days of discovering or acquiring (e.g., through purchase, marriage, inheritance or expansion of responsibilities) a new significant financial interest.
-The H&T Director shall ensure that annual update forms are sent to and promptly returned by each investigator.
+The Signing Official shall ensure that annual update forms are sent to and promptly returned by each investigator.
 (One annual disclosure is sufficient to cover all ongoing PHS awards.)
 Each investigator is responsible for submitting disclosure forms within 30 days of discovering or acquiring a new significant financial interest.
 Disclosures shall be provided by an investigator at any other time upon request.

 D. Review of Disclosures and Monitoring and Reporting FCOI

 The Signing Official shall be responsible for reviewing all forms disclosing a significant financial interest, making the requisite determinations and taking any subsequent action.

 Prior to the expenditure of funds or, with respect to an ongoing PHS-funded project, within 60 days of the disclosure or discovery of a significant financial interest, the Signing Official shall:

 (1) review all disclosure forms and determine whether (a) an investigator’s significant financial interest is related to PHS-funded research and (b) if so related, whether the significant financial interest is a financial conflict of interest (FCOI); and

 (2) in the case of a FCOI, develop and implement a management plan specifying actions that have been and shall be taken to manage the FCOI; and